Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-index.md

 ### Grants

-- [Grants](grants) - A list of all AXIASolar-related projects given grants by the AXIACoin Foundation.
+- [Grants](grants) - A list of all AXIA-related projects given grants by the AXIA Foundation.

 ### PSPs

-AXIASolar Standards Proposals (PSPs) are standards for the AXIASolar ecosystem.
+AXIA Standards Proposals (PSPs) are standards for the AXIA ecosystem.

 - [PSP GitHub Repository](https://github.com/axia-tech/PSPs) - Read, create, or discuss standards and proposals.